rishabhkjain/mmbl-track/README.md

 `$ pip2.7 install -r requirements.txt    `

->To get the required packages, run:
+>To get a list of the required packages, run:
 `$ pip2.7 freeze   `

 And copy the results into the requirements.txt file.
 Make sure to do this inside of an active virtualenv in Python2!